cap-ntu/Morph/README.md

 #The working path of the master node.
 master_path = "/root/master/"

-#the working path of the worker node
+#The working path of the worker node.
 worker_path = "/root/worker/"

 #the configuration of Mysql